Beejan Land: Early performing life

 Beejan was born in Sydney Australia and is of Iranian/Persian origins.
 He started his performing career as a young magician.
 Performing at events and parties he quickly began to develop a name as a magician.
 In 1998 he was awarded first place Australian Convention of Magicians competition in the Walk on Walk off Section.
 He then began taking after school acting classes at the Australian Theatre for Young People in 1999.
 He took classes in Film, Theatre and Voice as well as master classes with other industry professionals.
 He performed in many productions with them giving him the experience and desire to continue his passions in the field of theatre and film.
-Mentors at Australian Theatre for Young People included Nick Enright, Victoria Longley, Kate Champion and David Berthold.
+Guest teachers at Australian Theatre for Young People included Nick Enright, Victoria Longley, Kate Champion and David Berthold.

 Early career

 Beejan's acting debut really came around when he set up ROAR Theatre Company in 2004.
 An independent theatre company with a drive to combine emerging artists with established professionals in order enhance and develop and Australian voice.
 A co-production with Darlinghurst Theatre saw him produce and act in a production of Vicious Streaks by Alex Broun he asked Mad Max Beyond Thunderdome director George Ogilvie to direct along with then emerging director Lee Lewis.
 The production also featured Peter Mochrie and Jacinta John.
-The same year he was named Australia's Youngest theatre producers, He also won the Sydney Theatre Company's Young Playwrights Award.